MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-2020preview.md

 To download an app from the Microsoft Store, you will see a prompt to sign in.
 A known issue causes an error to appear during sign-in, but this doesn't affect your ability to download apps.
 Microsoft is actively investigating this issue.

-### Surface Hub 2S intermittently fails to resume from hibernate
+### Surface Hub 2S intermittently fails to resume from sleep

-Surface Hub 2S may intermittently fail to fully resume from hibernate and appear to stop responding on a screen showing the Microsoft logo.
+Surface Hub 2S may intermittently fail to fully resume from sleep and appear to stop responding on a screen showing the Microsoft logo.
 Try unplugging your device and plugging it back in.

 To prevent this issue: